Animals in space: 1980s

 The Soviet Union sent eight monkeys into space in the 1980s on Bion flights.
 Bion flights also flew zebra danio, fruit flies, rats, stick insect eggs and the first newts in space.

 In 1985, the U.S. sent two squirrel monkeys aboard Spacelab 3 on the Space Shuttle with 24 male albino rats and stick insect eggs.

 Bion 7 (1985) had 10 newts (Pleurodeles waltl) on board.
 The newts had part of their front limbs amputated, to study the rate of regeneration in space, knowledge to understand human recovery from space injuries.

 After an experiment was lost in the Space Shuttle Challenger disaster, chicken embryos (fertilized eggs) were sent into space in an experiment on STS-29 in 1989.
 The experiment was designed for a student contest.

 1990s

 Four monkeys flew aboard the last Bion flights of the Soviet Union as well as frogs and fruit flies.
 The Foton program flights carried dormant brine shrimp (Artemia franciscana), newts, fruit flies, and sand desert beetles (Trigonoscelis gigas).

 China launched guinea pigs in 1990.

 Toyohiro Akiyama, a Japanese journalist, carried Japanese tree frogs with him during his trip to the Mir space station in December 1990.
 Other biological experiments aboard Mir involved quail eggs.

+In 1994, four Japanese rice fish successfully mated and laid eggs that hatched to produce healthy fry aboard STS-65, making them the first animals to conceive and bear offspring in space.

 Japan launched its first animals, a species of newt, into space on 18 March 1995 aboard the Space Flyer Unit.

-During the 1990s the U.S. carried crickets, mice, rats, frogs, newts, fruit flies, snails, carp, medaka (rice fish), oyster toadfish, sea urchins, swordtail fish, gypsy moth eggs, stick insect eggs, brine shrimp (Artemia salina), quail eggs, and jellyfish aboard Space Shuttles.
+During the 1990s the U.S. carried crickets, mice, rats, frogs, newts, fruit flies, snails, carp, medaka (rice fish), oyster toadfish, sea urchins, swordtail fish, spongy moth eggs, stick insect eggs, brine shrimp (Artemia salina), quail eggs, and jellyfish aboard Space Shuttles.